-I help familes use education law and guardianship to protect loved ones with developmental and age-related disabilities.
+I help familes use school law, guardianship, and elder law to protect loved ones with developmental and age-related disabilities.
 I also help families explore and access other legal tools to advocate for their loved ones in school and community life.

-I was inspired to a career in advocacy by watching my parents struggle to understand and advocate for my younger brother’s rights.
+I was inspired to a career in advocacy by watching my parents struggle to understand and advocate for my younger brother’s rights in school and after.
 I want to help families and individuals understand and enforce their rights under this nation's bevy of antidiscrimination laws.

 I grew up in Tualatin and graduated from Tualatin High School.
 I went on to receive a BS in Public Policy and Administration from Western Oregon University, being named the outstanding male graduate of my class.
 I then graduated in the top ten of my class with both a Doctor of Jurisprudence and a Certificate in Dispute Resolution from Willamette University College of Law.